pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 ## **Imputing missing values**

 The original dataset have some missing observations.
-This can induce bias in some calculations
+This can induce bias in some calculations.

 ```r